-School staff will be vigilant for any safeguarding issues which can impact particularly on LAC and Post LAC students.
-If there are any concerns, they will respond in accordance with the school's child protection policy and the 'DfE: Keeping Children Safe in Education' document (2019).
+School staff will be vigilant for any safeguarding issues which can impact particularly on young people who are LAC and Post LAC.
+If there are any concerns, they will respond in accordance with the school's child protection policy and the 'DfE: Keeping Children Safe in Education' document (September 2023).